pulsar-edit/documentation/docs/ide-features/community-packages.md

 ::: tip Not the only game in town

 Some of the packages suggested below are common choices, but not the _only_ choice.
-Pulsar’s service-driven package architecture presents an opportunity here; since IDE packages commucate with UI packages via [services](/infrastructure/interacting-with-other-packages-via-services/), any UI package is interchangeable with any other package that consumes the same service.
+Pulsar’s service-driven package architecture presents an opportunity here; since IDE packages communicate with UI packages via [services](/infrastructure/interacting-with-other-packages-via-services/), any UI package is interchangeable with any other package that consumes the same service.

 Even built-in packages!
 If you didn’t like how {autocomplete-plus} did autocompletion, you could disable it and write your own version, and it’d be able to talk to the exact same autocompletion providers as `autocomplete-plus`.
 For this reason, the list below is a starting point, but it is not exhaustive!